 So many things!
 No matter if you're making butternut, acorn, or even another type of winter squash, you can easily cook and turn it into so many delicious dishes.

-Using an immersion blender is a fast and simple way to make this recipe into butternut squash soup.
+Using an immersion blender is a fast and simple way to make this recipe into 3-ingredient butternut squash soup.
 Add it to bowls, and serve.

 You can also add ingredients to the cooked squash, too.
-Cooked onion and bacon paired with this flavor are really, really good.
+Cooked onion and bacon paired with this flavor are really good.
 It's also simple to add those ingredients right into a soup base, too.

 How do I cut and prepare butternut squash to cook?